ssadel/RampClone/README.md

-A fun quick build reproducing some of the animations and UI from the Ramp iOS app
+A fun quick build reproducing some of the animations and UI from the Ramp iOS app!